Priyankamadire/VehicleTaskBackend/README.md

 Step 1 : Create a folder
 Step 2 : go to power shell type this commands
     -> npm init -y
-    -> npm install package-name
+    -> npm install
-   install all packages from package.json file
-Step 3 : Copy and Paste app.js and data.json files
+ install all the packages listed in the package.json file by running Step 3 : Copy Project Files
 Step 4 : node app.js/nodemon app.js